 This is a fun trick that even the biggest chowhounds can master.
 (Although it may be a little easier for dogs without such a big appetite.)

 For starters, ask your dog to sit in front of you.
-Then gently start to touch their nose so they get used to the idea of something resting there.
-Praise them for their patience.
+Then gently start to touch their nose, so they get used to the idea of something resting there.
+Finally, praise them for their patience.

 Next, grab a small treat and securely hold it in your hand.
 Bring it close to your dog’s nose but don’t allow them to eat it.
 Repeat “leave it.”
 This gets them used to the idea that they can’t gobble up the treat right away.

 From there, hold the treat directly to your dog’s nose without letting them eat it.
 Again, provide positive reinforcement that they’re doing a great job.

-Lastly, place the treat on your pup’s nose and say “leave it.”
-After a few seconds, say “OK!” to signal to your dog that it’s time to eat the treat.
+Lastly, place the treat on your pup’s nose and say, “leave it.”
+Then, after a few seconds, say “OK!” to signal to your dog that it’s time to eat the treat.

-It’ll take a number of rounds until your dog gets into the swing of things, but once they do, this is an awesome trick to show off to your family and friends.
+It’ll take several rounds until your dog gets into the swing of things, but once they do, this is an awesome trick to show off to your family and friends.

 Check out this video for a full tutorial.

 To begin, ask your dog to lie down.
 Then, slowly drag a treat on the floor in front of them to encourage a crawling motion.
-Make sure your pup moves forward in the down position.
+Next, make sure your pup moves forward in the down position.

 This may seem like a strange position for your dog at first, so have patience.
 They’ll eventually get into the swing of things.

 Once your pup is comfortable with the movement, repeat the word “crawl” as you drag the treat away from them.
-Reward your pooch with a treat as positive reinforcement.
+Then, reward your pooch with a treat as positive reinforcement.

 Before you know it, your dog will crawl on command, like in this video.

 Speak on Command

 And finally, another fun trick is to get your dog to “speak” on command.
 This trick does require a bit of patience on your end.
 Here’s why.